 Unlike many countries popular with ESL teachers, the requirements to teach in Japan are quite mild.
-In fact, there are only 2 things the government looks for when deciding whether or not you are eligible for a Japanese working visa.
+In fact, there are only 2 things the government looks for when deciding whether you qualify for a Japanese working visa:

-That’s it – not too bad, right?
-To drive the point home, here is a recent job posting from our Japan job board:
+That’s it – not too strict, right?
+To drive the point home, here is a recent job posting:

 Your bachelor’s degree should be from a 3- or 4-year university depending on where you’re from and can be in any discipline.
-If you have an associate’s degree you are going to find it very difficult to find a teaching job as you only qualify for one type of visa.
+If you only have an associate’s degree (2-year degree) then you are going to find it very difficult to find a teaching job as you only qualify for one type of visa.